DylanLawless/DylanLawless.github.io/_topic/precision_med/stargazing.md

 	against the observed copy number profile of the sample.
 * Changepoint
 	+ For new SVs,
-	breakpoints were statistically inferred using changepoint [4].
+	breakpoints were statistically inferred using changepoint {% cite killick2014changepoint %}.
 * Output
 	+ Information regarding new SVs was stored and used to identify subsequent SVs in copy number profiles.